easybuilders/easybuild/docs/Writing_yeb_easyconfig_files.rst

 OS dependencies and sanity check paths
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To specify parameters that used to contain tuples such as ``osdependencies`` and ``sanity_check_paths``, simply use
-list (sequences) instead of tuples.
+lists (sequences) instead of tuples.

 For example::

+    # note: this is eb syntax, will not work in .yeb files
     osdependencies = [('openssl-devel', 'libssl-dev', 'libopenssl-devel')]

 Becomes::